-- (1) This amount includes estimated COBRA premiums based upon actual rates as of December 2021 and up to \$5,000 for outplacement services. - (2) Pursuant to the terms of our equity compensation plans, these NEOs would also have been entitled to this same full equity acceleration (i) if a corporate transaction (as defined in the applicable plan) occurred and the surviving or acquiring corporation refused to assume outstanding equity awards or substitute similar replacement awards for outstanding equity awards or (ii) upon the acquisition by any person of beneficial ownership of 50% or more of the combined voting power of our shares in a transaction that is not a corporate transaction as defined in the applicable plan.
-For purposes of this table, we have assumed that (i) the price per share of our common stock is equal to the closing price per share on the last trading day of the fiscal year ended December 31, 2021 (\$13.51), (ii) the value of any stock options that may be accelerated is equal to the full "spread" value of such awards on that date, and (iii) the value of any RSUs that may be accelerated is equal to the underlying shares multiplied by \$13.51.
-In the event of a qualifying termination, the number of TSR RSUs credited based on the Organization and Compensation Committee's determination will vest upon the date of such termination, subject to the executive's execution of an effective release.
-Where a change in control occurs prior to the end of the applicable two year performance period, the Organization and Compensation Committee will determine the number of TSR RSUs based on a shortened performance period, with the number of shares earned to equal the higher of the target number of TSR RSUs or the number of TSR RSUs credited based on actual performance over the shortened performance period.
-Such credited TSR RSUs remaining subject to continued vesting based on the executives continuous employment through each vesting date, with 2/3 of the credited TSR RSUs vesting at the end of the two year performance period and 1/3 vesting on the first anniversary of the end of the performance period. - (3) Executives with a gross-up provision are required to forfeit payments up to 10% if it will avoid an excise tax exposure.
+(1) This amount includes estimated COBRA premiums based upon actual rates as of December 2022 and up to \$5,000 for outplacement services.

+- (2) Pursuant to the terms of our equity compensation plans, these NEOs would also have been entitled to this same full equity acceleration (i) if a corporate transaction (as defined in the applicable plan) occurred and the surviving or acquiring corporation refused to assume outstanding equity awards or substitute similar replacement awards for outstanding equity awards or (ii) upon the acquisition by any person of beneficial ownership of 50% or more of the combined voting power of our shares in a transaction that is not a corporate transaction as defined in the applicable plan.
+For purposes of this table, we have assumed that (i) the price per share of our common stock is equal to the closing price per share on the last trading day of the fiscal year ended December 30, 2022 (\$2.26), (ii) the value of any stock options that may be accelerated is equal to the full "spread" value of such awards on that date, and (iii) the value of any RSUs that may be accelerated is equal to the underlying shares multiplied by \$2.26.
+In the event of a qualifying termination, subject to the executive's execution of an effective release.
+Where a change in control occurs prior to the end of the applicable two year performance period, the Organization and Compensation Committee's determine the number of TSR RSUs based on a shortened performance period, with the number of shares earned to equal the higher of the target number of TSR RSUs or the number of TSR RSUs credited based on actual performance over the shortened performance period.
+Such credited TSR RSUs orthen number of the two-year performance period, with the organization and Compensation committee's determination the result of the gradient of the end of the target number of the target number of TSR RSUs orthen under of the two year performance period, with the number of shares earned to equal the higher of the target number of TSR RSUs orthen number of the two year performance period, with the number of shares earned to equal the higher of the target number of TSR RSUs or - (3) Executives with a gross-up provision are required to forfeit payments up to 10% if it will avoid an excise tax exposure.